 Council conducts indexation each year and a full revaluation is conducted every five years, and is classified as a Level 3 Fair Value.
 The full revaluation and indexation is done by independent and qualified valuers to determine the fair value of its investment properties.
-Indexation was used to determine the fair value for the investment properties as at 30 June 2015.
+Indexation was used to determine the fair value for the investment properties as at 30 June 2016.

-The indexation was conducted by K.D.
-Wood Valuations.
-The Valuer recommended to increase the value of Council's investment portfolio by 25%.
-The value of investment property was determined through either capitalisation of rental income or with reference to value of similar properties within the area.
-The key unobservable input to this valuation is rent, interest rate property value or rental price.
+The full revaluation was conducted by Lunne Watt and Associates Pty Limited.

+The value of investment property was determined through either capitalisation of rental income or with refernce to value of similar properties within the area.
+The key unobservable input to this valuation is rent, interest rate property value.

-Council revalues buildings every five years.
-The next revaluation is due during the 2017/2018 financial year.
+Council revalues investment properties every three years.
+The next revaluation is due during the 2018/2019 financial year.